What do Professional Development Managers do?

 Other Questions about Professional Development Manager

-What is the job of a Professional Development Manager?
+What is the role of a Professional Development Manager in an organization?